You Never Forgot What It Felt Like

 This is how you make a Lego-style dynamic split-screen.
 Each player's view is its own layer with its own clip table.
 The tables are complementary — one player's right boundary is the other's left.
 The join follows whatever geometry the game computes.
 When the players are close enough, swap both tables for single full-screen entries and the split disappears in one frame.
 No transition, no artefact — both layers always contain valid full-screen content.

-A typical scene's sprite sheets, texture atlas, and intermediate buffers fit comfortably within 4.5MB — meaning a full frame renders with no DDR3 involvement at all.
-For assets beyond that, FireStorm's own DDR3 backs the system with the full art library.
-The SG2000 has its own separate 512MB DDR3 for AntOS and applications — the two memory worlds are not shared.
-Small data and register writes cross via the QSPI FRAM bridge; bulk asset uploads use the MIPI link from SG2000 into FireStorm at up to 2.5Gbps, and the LVDS link carries data back the other way at high speed.
+A typical scene's sprite sheets, texture atlas, and intermediate buffers fit comfortably within the on-chip BSRAM and the wide-mode SRAM — meaning a full frame's hot data lives in fast memory.
+For assets beyond that, the FPGA's DDR3 backs the system with the full art library; the FireStorm EE shares that DDR3 with the blitter and audio DSP via the on-chip arbiter.
+Small data and register writes from external chips cross via the QSPI FRAM bridge; bulk asset uploads from DeMon use the MIPI link into FireStorm at up to 3 Gbps (2 lanes × 1.5 Gbps).
+The FireStorm EE itself accesses chipset registers directly as MMIO — no bridge, no driver, just a load or a store.

 The FRAM bridge is worth understanding because it shapes how programming the Ant64 actually feels.
-From the perspective of the SG2000, Pulse, and DeMon, FireStorm is simply a block of memory-mapped addresses.
+From the perspective of Pulse, DeMon, and the optional Pi Zero 2W accelerator, FireStorm is simply a block of memory-mapped addresses.
 Writing to an address updates a palette entry, moves a sprite, changes a layer register, or queues a blitter job.
-Reading from an address returns the current scanline counter, blitter status, or a value from Graphics SRAM.
+Reading from an address returns the current scanline counter, blitter status, or a value from FireStorm memory.
+The FireStorm EE itself sees those same registers as native MMIO — no QSPI hop required.

 There is no driver.
 No kernel call.
 No ioctl, no DMA descriptor ring, no abstraction layer negotiating on your behalf with hardware that doesn't trust you.
 Just a memory address and a value.